DB03-biology/MDSimulation_PolymerChain/README.md

 ![](./SD.png)

+_Fig 3.
+SD plotted for 100 particles observed for a simulation timestep of 500,000._

 The **Radial Distribution Function** $g(r)$ is used to find the probability of finding a particle, based on the distribution of particles in the system (number density), which varies with respect to a reference particle.
 The distance between a pair of particles plays a crucial role in the calculation of $g(r)$, which is then normalized relative to that of an ideal gas.
 This is highly crucial to validate the simulation with experiments since the $g(r)$ value can be obtained with light-scattering experiments.

 $$g(r) = \frac{N}{V}\,4\pi r^{2}\,\Delta N$$